alex89912/Minecraft-Build-Portfolio/README.md

 ## Intro
 I built and trained on singleplayer and private servers.
 My name is Alex, and I'm a 13 years old with a passion for Minecraft.
 Despite my young age, I've already gained valuable experience in the world of Minecraft building.
 I love expressing my creativity through intricate designs and constructing unique landscapes within the game

 ## The builds

 ### The Hill:

 Altough I get a lot of help from my brother, I mostly play on my creative singleplayer worlds where I unleash my creativity and my passion for landscapes and medieval styles

-Sadly, I cannot provide with the latest screenshots but the in build progress is still present
+Sadly, I cannot provide with the latest screenshots but the in build progress is still present.
+The map got corrupted because of a PC upgrade that erased all of my data

 Screenshots:
 See folder: /screens/The-Hill/

 ### Medieval Village